dahadaller/nc-hash/documentation/2019-04-02 Java and IntelliJ Project Structure.md

 # What are these folders and what do they?

-- First don't commit the .idea folder and the.
+- First don't commit the .idea folder and the iml at the root directory.
 We only need the out folder and src folder.
 If you do commit them its ok.
-Just delete it.
+Just delete it, its no biggie.

 - Here's what I found off google.